apache/pulsar/site2/website/versioned_docs/version-2.6.1/security-bouncy-castle.md

     </dependency>
 ```

+And based on Pulsar module `bouncy-castle-bc`, Pulsar shades a fat jar in module `bouncy-castle-bc-shaded` that contains needed classes of BouncyCastle non-FIPS jars.
-By using this `bouncy-castle-bc` module, user can easily include and exclude BouncyCastle non-FIPS jars.
+By using this `bouncy-castle-bc-shaded` module, user can easily include and exclude BouncyCastle non-FIPS jars.

 ### Pulsar Client and Broker dependencies on BC-non-FIPS